-The sublingual glands are almond-shaped (ovoid) and lie on the floor of the oral cavity proper.
-They are situated under the tongue, bordered laterally by the mandible and medially by genioglossus muscle.
+The sublingual glands are almond-shaped and lie on the floor of the oral cavity.
+They are situated underneath the tongue, bordered laterally by the mandible and medially by genioglossus muscle of the tongue.
 The glands form a shallow groove on the medial surface of the mandible known as the sublingual fossa.

 Both sublingual glands unite anteriorly and form a single mass through a horseshoe configuration around the lingual frenulum.
 The superior aspect of this U-shape forms an elevated, elongate crest of mucous membrane called the sublingual fold (plica sublingualis).
-Each sublingual fold extends from a posterolateral position and traverses anteriorly to join the sublingual papillae at the midline bilateral to the lingual frenulum.
+Each sublingual fold extends from a posterolateral position and traverses anteriorly to join the sublingual papillae at the midline, either side of the lingual frenulum.

 Secretions drain into the oral cavity by minor sublingual ducts (of Rivinus), of which there are 8-20 excretory ducts per gland, each opening out onto the sublingual folds.
 Through anatomical variance, a major sublingual duct (of Bartholin) can be present in some people.
 This large accessory duct arises from the inferior aspect of the sublingual gland and then adheres to the passing submandibular duct on its medial side.
 Drainage then follows the submandibular duct out through the sublingual papillae.

 Blood supply is via the sublingual and submental arteries which arise from the lingual and facial arteries respectively; both of the external carotid artery.

 Venous drainage is through the sublingual and submental veins which drain into the lingual and facial veins respectively; both then draining into the internal jugular vein.

 The sublingual glands receive autonomic innervation through parasympathetic and sympathetic fibres, which directly and indirectly regulate salivary secretions respectively.
 Their innervation is the same as that of the submandibular glands.